IMOS-AnimalTracking/IMOS-ATF-to-DC-converter/README.md

 [Darwin Core](https://dwc.tdwg.org/) is a standard intended to facilitate the sharing of information about biological diversity.
 This **Shiny R app** enables the conversion between **IMOS acoustic telemetry data** into Darwin Core, so that the data can be shared with other databases.

-The acoustic telemetry data collected by the [IMOS Animal Acoustic Telemetry Database](https://animaltracking.aodn.org.au/) are quality-controlled every six months.
+The acoustic telemetry open access data collected by the [IMOS Animal Acoustic Telemetry Database](https://animaltracking.aodn.org.au/) are quality-controlled every six months, and are available via the [AODN Portal](https://aus01.safelinks.protection.outlook.com/?url=https%3A%2F%2Fcatalogue-imos.aodn.org.au%2Fgeonetwork%2Fsrv%2Feng%2Fcatalog.search%23%2Fmetadata%2F541d4f15-122a-443d-ab4e-2b5feb08d6a0&data=05%7C02%7Cyuri.niella%40sims.org.au%7C1f751c65b91a4ebf84d008ddb9c89580%7C2ad6ac4f3f18439c9ce451ef497afa57%7C0%7C0%7C638870993379899779%7CUnknown%7CTWFpbGZsb3d8eyJFbXB0eU1hcGkiOnRydWUsIlYiOiIwLjAuMDAwMCIsIlAiOiJXaW4zMiIsIkFOIjoiTWFpbCIsIldUIjoyfQ%3D%3D%7C0%7C%7C%7C&sdata=ay3i02mBtpF5INTmB456cAnALKJ%2BBPp3Ij8tKqGZuCw%3D&reserved=0).
 While the complete quality-controlled dataset contains millions of rows of aquatic animals occurrence, a summarised version (aggregated with **daily resolution**, **per animal**, and at **acoustic receiver level**) has been created to facilitate manipulation and enable broad-picture data analyses including multiple species and large geographical areas.
+You can access the summarised open access dataset [here]().

 The objective of this app is to provide a tool to convert from the **IMOS Animal Tracking Facility quality controlled summarised data** format to **Darwin Core**, so that this ongoing dataset can be shared by other databases:

 <p align="center">
   <img src="Images/Workflow1.png" width="800">